 In an attachment bond, the plaintiff, or the creditor that requested the attachment of the property, is the Principal.
 The court is the Obligee.
 The attachment bond provides guarantee that the creditor (plaintiff) will pay the debtor (defendant) for any damages that the debtor suffered as a result of the attachment if the case is settled for the debtor.
 If the creditor refuses or fails to pay the damages, the surety must pay debtor.
 The debtor also has the right to sue the surety in his or her name.

-Note: For defendants that wish to counter an Attachment Bond that has been purchased by the plaintiff.
-The Release Attachment Bond is another type of surety bond that can be purchased by the defendant to retain possession of the assets until the case has been decided by the court.
+Note: For defendants that wish to counter an Attachment Bond that has been purchased by the plaintiff, the Release Attachment Bond is another type of surety bond that can be purchased by the defendant to retain possession of the assets until the case has been decided by the court.

-How do I get an Attachment Bond?
+What documents do I need to obtain an Attachment Bond?

 What is the cost of an Attachment Bond?